ssalonen/finance-scraper/README.md

 make deploy
 ```

+## Configuration

+Scraped instruments are configured in `scraper_lambda.tf` using their ISIN.

 ## Packaging

 Serverless is used for packaging the function as zip. `make package`.
 Resulting zip will be in `.serverless`